-The Auditorium is a large room with lots of seats which will be full of lots of other people.
+The auditorium is a large room with lots of seats which will be full of lots of other people.

 All seats face the stage so you can watch the show.
 There will be lots of other people sitting near you and it will be quite noisy.
-There is a curtain across the stage that will go up when the show starts
+There is a curtain across the stage that will go up when the show starts.

-The show you are seeing is called Aladdin.
+The show you are seeing is called Sleeping Beauty.

 There are lots of people on stage, these people are called actors.

-These two actors names are Annalise, who is playing the part of Princess Willow, and James who is playing the part of Widow Twankey.
+These two actors are called James, who is playing the part of Carabossy, and Matt who is playing the part of Jock.

 James wears a brightly coloured costume and makeup.